-5The LORD spoke to Moses: Speak to the Israelites: You are a stiff‐necked people.
-Were I to go up in your company even for a moment, I would destroy you.
-Now off with your ornaments!
-Let me think what to do with you.
-6So, from Mount Horeb onward, the Israelites stripped off their ornaments.
+5The LORD said to Moses, “Tell the Israelites: You are a stiff‐necked people.
+Were I to go up in your company even for a moment, I would exterminate you.
+Take off your ornaments, therefore; I will then see what I am to do with you.”
+6So, from Mount Horeb onward, the Israelites laid aside their ornaments.

 Moses' Intimacy with God.
 7The tent, h Ex 29, 42f . which was called the meeting tent,* Moses used to pitch at some distance away, outside the camp.
 Anyone who wished to consult the LORD would go to this meeting tent outside the camp.
 8Whenever Moses went out to the tent, the people would all rise and stand at the entrance of their own tents, watching Moses until he entered the tent.
 9As Moses entered the tent, the column of cloud would come down and stand at its entrance while the LORD spoke with Moses.
 10On seeing the column of cloud stand at the entrance of the tent, all the people would rise and worship at the entrance of their own tents.
 11The LORD used to speak to Moses face to face, i Nm 12, 8; Dt 34, 10; Sir 45, 4–6 . as one man speaks to another.
 Moses would then return to the camp, but his young assistant, Joshua, son of Nun, would not move out of the tent.